fmos/wp-photonav/README.md

 Download
 --------

-Please download this plugin from the [WordPress plugin directory][plugin].
+Please download this plugin from the [WordPress plugin directory][directory].

 Usage
 -----